-'Hundreds' of Russian mercenaries in Bamako, EU confirms
+'Hundreds' of Russian mercenaries in Mali, EU confirms

 But "the possibility of Malian soldiers operating alongside or under the control of Wagner mercenaries is a very serious concern, whether the units have been trained or not by EUTM Mali.
 This point will therefore be closely monitored," the spokesperson added.

-The EU missions were "continuing their advisory and training activities" and the EU embassy was still "engaging with the authorities", they said.
+The EU missions were "continuing their advisory and training activities" and the EU embassy was still "engaging with the authorities", the spokesperson said.

 But the EU might have to "adapt their posture, depending of the evolution of the situation", the foreign service said.

-The EU missions are meant to help the Malian military to fight jihadist insurgents.
+The EU missions were meant to help the Malian military to fight jihadist insurgents.

-EU states also have soldiers in the the so-called Takuba and Minusma international forces in the region, but France is drawing down numbers, leaving what Russia's ambassador to the EU recently called a "security vacuum".
+EU states also have soldiers in the so-called Takuba and Minusma international forces in the region.

+But France was drawing down numbers, leaving what Russia's ambassador to the EU recently called a "security vacuum".

-Sweden has also said it might pull out of Minusma due to Wagner Group.
+And Sweden might pull out of Minusma due to Wagner Group.

 "It is our opinion that the EU should remain engaged militarily in the Sahel because the terrorist threat has not disappeared, to the contrary," the EU foreign service told this website.